-" Personality Tests: 'Personality Assessment involves the administration, scoring, and interpretation of empirically supported measures of personality traits and styles.'
+Personality Tests: 'Personality Assessment involves the administration, scoring, and interpretation of empirically supported measures of personality traits and styles.'
 (Source: APA; Personality Assessment (apa.org)).
 They enable Hiring Professionals to gain insight into the traits of a person's character, their behavioral profile, their motivations and values in a consistent and unbiased manner.
 Information that can supplement candidate's CV by providing objective insight into performance and an individual's team fit.
-Personality assessments such as SOSIE 2nd Generation and the Golden Personality Profiler, both offered by Pearson TalentLens, can be used as part of a talent selection and development process.
+Personality assessments such as SOSIE 2nd Generation, offered by Pearson TalentLens, can be used as part of a talent selection and development process.